 Laura Osnes created the title role of Julia in Bandstand, which transferred from Paper Mill Playhouse to Broadway.

-Mr. Tovey is a Fellow of the Royal Academy of Music in London, the Royal Conservatory of Music in Toronto and holds honorary degrees from the universities of British Columbia, Manitoba, Kwantlen and Winnipeg.
 In 2013 he was appointed an honorary Officer of the Order of Canada for services to music.

 Tony nominee and Audience Choice Award winner Santino Fontana has appeared on Broadway in The Importance of Being Earnest, Billy Elliot, Brighton Beach Memoirs, and Sunday in the Park with George and co-stars with Laura Osnes in Rodgers and Hammerstein's Cinderella.
 In 2011, he received acclaim for his starring role in the off-Broadway play Sons of the Prophet.